Service Spotlight: Tire Grinding

 Technical Writer

-Tires and trunnion wheels are the support base for a rotary drum, whether it’s a kiln, dryer, or agglomerator.
+Tire and trunnion wheel grinding is an essential aspect of rotary drum maintenance, whether working with a dryer, cooler, kiln, or granulator.
 Problems starting with tires and trunnion wheels can quickly propagate throughout the rest of the drum, causing premature equipment failure.
-For this reason, any wear on tires and trunnions should be immediately addressed through resurfacing via tire and trunnion grinding.
+For this reason, any wear on tires and trunnions should be immediately addressed.

 Identifying Tire and Trunnion Wheel Wear